 Lessons

 Students will receive one-on-one training on their instrument and leave their lesson with a practice plan for the week, tailored to fit the needs of the individual student.
-Students will have the opportunity to perform in recitals.
+Students will have the opportunity to perform in recitals to showcase their progress.

 VIOLIN